-Research: My research focuses on economic development, and in particular the effect of capital and labor mobility on poverty and inequality.
-My most recent papers (coauthored with Sumaya Al Brahim, Nancy Birdsall and Nora Lustig) focus on the effect of accelerated growth and redistribution via social programs on inequality and social mobility in Latin America.
-Both Inequality and Mobility: Gatsby in the Americas for example, focuses on how how transfers and social spending affect inter-generational mobility in Latin America.
+Research: My research focuses on growth and development in Africa and Latin America.
+In particular on policies that affect poverty, inequality, and social mobility.
+I am also part of a team working on a World Bank-sponsored project on the CFA Zone with two Fordham Ph.D. students.
+We are also updating a paper on real exchange rates and economic growth coauthored with Elitza Mileva.
+I highly recommended is the 2015/2017 UN DESA WESS report on Resilience and Climate Change for which I served on an expert review panel, it is a very provocative and informative report.
+My Latin America research with Sumaya Al Brahim, Nancy Birdsall, and Nora Lustig focus on the effect of accelerated growth and redistribution via social programs on inequality and social mobility in Latin America.
+Inequality and Mobility: Gatsby in the Americas for example, focuses on how transfers and social spending affect inter-generational mobility in Latin America.
 Similarly, our survey Declining Inequality in Latin America: Some Economics, Some Politics coauthored with Nancy Birdsall and Nora Lustig focuses on the success of various new political regimes in reducing poverty and inequality in Latin America.
 (Center For Global Development Working Paper #251 published in the Routledge Handbook of Latin American Politics).
-During 2008 to 2010 I co-directed a survey of recent Mexican immigrants living in New York who send remittances to Mexico.
+From 2008 to 2010 I co-directed a survey of recent Mexican immigrants living in New York who send remittances to Mexico.
 This extensive household survey was one of three Packard Foundation financed surveys on remittances and financial development sponsored.
 UCLA-NAID Teams conducted similar surveys of Mexican immigrants in Durham, North Carolina and the Venice-LA area.
 The common focus of these surveys is how remittances and mobile technologies affect financial inclusion and savings in the U.S. In 2006-2008 Dr. McLeod worked as a consultant to UNDP’s Poverty group and contributed to UNDP BCPR’s 2008 report Post-conflict economic recovery.
-I am very proud to have studied Agriculture and Resource Economics at the University of California at Berkeley.
-I am also very grateful to have worked as an expert or consultant for UN DESA, UNDP (both the Poverty Group and BCPR) the World Bank (several divisions), Global Insight, WEFA’s and Lehman Brothers’s Latin America Group, the Inter-American Development Bank (pre-2000 labor market reforms in Venezuela), CEPAL in Mexico City and the OAS.
-All of these organizations do great work, not all countries, investments and succeed, but most do and this makes the development field more than worthwhile.
-As well as we can measure, extreme poverty could well be under 5% globally in 2030, a remarkable accomplishment.
+UNDP (both the Poverty Group and BCPR) the World Bank (several divisions), Global Insight, WEFA’s and Lehman Brothers’ Latin America Group, the Inter-American Development Bank (pre-2000 labor market reforms in Venezuela), CEPAL in Mexico City, and the OAS.

 Inequality, Social Mobility and Poverty: